 welcome to body bits.

 Lou Thomas is a queer, neurodivergent, non-binary yoga teacher, embodiment specialist, and creative arts facilitator, who helps people connect with their bodies, themselves and their communities.
 Their work sits the intersection between well-being and social activism, and focuses on LGBTQIA+ community building.
-They run accessible, trauma-informed and playful classes and workshops around Brighton to help people explore, find centre and feel a little more at home and connected in our bodies and the world.
+They run accessible, therapeutic, and playful classes and workshops around Brighton to help people explore, find centre and feel a little more at home and connected in our bodies and the world.

 They studied sexual dissidence masters at The University of Sussex, where their research focused on embodiment in a digital world as we learn to navigate sex, relationships, sexuality, dating, disability, and mental health.
-They have trained in Hatha, Ashtanga, and Restorative yoga, as well as having trained with The Accessible Yoga School, for whom they are an ambassador and continuing education student.
+They have trained in Hatha, Ashtanga, and Restorative yoga, as well as having trained with Therapeutic Yoga and The Accessible Yoga School, for whom they are an ambassador and continuing education student.